vdice/fwf-examples/samples/large-scale-redirects/README.md

 2. Processes new rule files and validates each rule
 3. Checks for duplicate sources (newer rules override older ones)
 4. Detects redirect loops (A→B→C→A) which would cause infinite redirects
-5. Shortens redirect chains (e.g., A→B→C→D to A→D)
+5. Shortens redirect chains (e.g., A→B→C→D to A→D) as long as the entries have the same status code
 6. Generates optimized binary files for fast lookups

 ### Example Workflow